amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

   * Relocation
     - Connecting symbolic references to symbolic definitions.
     - Eg, when program calls a function, the "call" instruction must transfer control to the proper destination address at execution.
-    - These files must have information that describes how to modify the section contents, helping create the correct process iamge.
+    - These files must have information that describes how to modify the section contents, helping create the correct process image.
     - struct Elf32\_Rel
       - r\_offset - Provides the location at which to apply the relocation action.
 For a relocatable file, the value is the byte offset from the beginning of the section to the storage unit affected by relocation.
 For executables/shared objects, value is the virtual